status-im/specs/docs/stable/6-payloads.md

 ### PairInstallation

-`PairInstallation` messages are used to propagate information about a device to its paired devices.
+The node uses `PairInstallation` messages to propagate information about a device to its paired devices.

 ```protobuf
 message PairInstallation {